serenity-bdd/documentation/docs/tutorials/first_test.md

 sidebar_position: 1
 ---

-# Your First Serenity BDD Test
+# Your First Web Test
 In this tutorial you'll write your very first Serenity BDD test, using JUnit 5 and Selenium.
 We'll start out simple, then explore some of the features that make Serenity BDD rather special.
 So lets get started!

 ## Pre-requisites